kermado/NeuralBot/README.md

 ![AimBot](gui.PNG?raw=true "AimBot")

-This aimbot achieved the top score in [Aim Lab](https://youtu.be/vtTsFcAslbE), with the three layer yolov4-tiny neural network trained on less than 300 images.
+This aimbot achieved the top score in [Aim Lab](https://youtu.be/vtTsFcAslbE), with the three layer yolov4-tiny convolutional neural network trained on less than 300 images.

 ## Features